jundis/CWSlack-SlashCommands/README.md

 For unsupported non-MySQL installation instructions, please see README_NoMySQL.md

+**See TROUBLESHOOT.md first if you have any issues.
+Otherwise, contact info below.**

 You can reach me on the r/msp Discord, LabTechGeek Slack, or via reddit at /u/jundis if you need basic support.

 You can also reach me at joey(at)und.is should you need more intense support, custom modifications, or want your install done by me.